Hot Topics in Food Microbiology Conference: On-Line Event

 : 12 Oct 2021 - 14 Oct 2021

 Type : Conference - Virtual

 What’s hot in food microbiology?
 Find out from experts in the food and drink industry about the current and future microbiology issues affecting the safe production of food.
 This year, our popular annual conference is brought to you online, so you’ll be able to access it from work or at home!

-These talks, alongside Dr Tim Sandle’s presentation on the ‘Microbiology aspects of cleaning validation’, will provide you with a greater understanding of how to safeguard your factory and workforce from both current and future microbiological threats.
+These talks, alongside Christina Oscroft, from Campden BRI, presentation on the general overview of ISO 16140:3 with the key factors to consider from a laboratory perspective, will provide you with a greater understanding of how to safeguard your factory and workforce from both current and future microbiological threats.

 Who should attend?

-Spanning three days from 6-8 October 2020 (Tuesday to Thursday) from 12:55 to 16:15 BST each day, you’ll have the opportunity to join the conference live and pose questions to presenters.
-There will also be the chance to catch-up with the recorded presentations after the event.
+Spanning three days from 12 -14 October 2021 (Tuesday to Thursday) from 12:55 to 16:15 BST each day, you’ll have the opportunity to join the conference live and pose questions to presenters.
+There will also be the chance to catch up with the recorded presentations after the event.